 Common characteristics of benign mouth tumors are that these tumors usually have well defined borders.
 Also, they do not invade the bone or other tissues, nor do they metastasize (spread).
 Once surgically removed, the dog patient is safe.

-There are three common mouth cancerous tumors in dogs.
+There are three common mouth tumors in dogs that are cancerous.
 They are malignant melanomas, squamous cell carcinomas, and fibrosarcomas.

 Melanomas are probably the most common oral tumors in dogs.

 Melanomas are locally invasive; they also metastasize early so by the time a diagnosis is made, the cancer has already spread to the regional lymph nodes along the neck and to the lungs.

 Melanomas usually appear as dark lumps inside the mouth, typically in the lower gums.
 They often involve the bones of the jaw as well as the gums, and are most commonly seen in older dogs.
 (This post by a dog parent tells us how aggressive melanomas are, and how a wrong or late diagnosis can allow the cancer to spread rapidly.)

 The second most common oral tumors in dogs are squamous cell carcinomas, which are locally aggressive but they only tend to spread when the cancer is at a late stage.

 Sometimes they do not spread at all.
 Very commonly, they also invade the underlying bone.